code-archived/ds-gringotts/docs/index.md

 ## Getting Started

 The codes are available in [GitHub Gists](https://gist.github.com/ZenithClown) and the same can be accessed from the [./modules](../modules/) directory respectively.
-GitHub Gist typically do not have inherent capability to display the comments associated with the commits, howver the same is maintained.
+GitHub Gist typically does not have an inherent capability to display the comments associated with the commits, howver the same is maintained.

-GitHub generates a checksum key for a `gists` thus it is advisable to clone with a desired name using `git`, and adding the same to path variable allows Python to look for the packages in the system.
-Typically the name of directory can be set as the name of the file (or first `.py` file, in case of multiple file) or to any desired
+GitHub generates a checksum key for a `gists` thus it is advisable to clone with a desired name using `git`, and adding the same to the path variable allows Python to look for the packages in the system.
+Typically, the directory name can be set as the file's name (or the first `.py` file, in case of multiple files) or to any desired user-preferred name.

 ```shell
 git clone https://gist.github.com/username/checksum.git name